cillian64/electronics_checklist/README.md

 - Check component power ratings
   - Particularly resistors, dividers can dissipate more than you might expect
   - Current sense resistors sometimes need to be massive
-  - Capacitors passing AC current also dissipate power because of their ESD
+  - Capacitors passing AC current also dissipate power because of their ESR
 - Check capacitor voltage ratings
 - Check that chip capacitor dialectrics are appropriate.
   - Y5V is terrible and you probably shouldn't use it - it can lose up to 82%